CALL: ‪(757) 504-2815

 Contact The Law Office of Peter Kageleiry, Jr. Consultation

-No matter where you are stationed in the world, contact my office at +‪(757) 504-2815 or through our convenient online form to schedule a consultation.
+I serve service members world-wide.
+Reach out to my office at +‪(757) 504-2815 or via our easy-to-use online form to arrange a consultation.

 Attorney Peter Kageleiry, Jr., focuses his legal practice exclusively on military court-martial law and related adverse administrative actions.